 That’s exactly what the Flex Light set out to become.
 First introduced to a small professional filmmaking audience by Korean manufacturer Aladdin, called the Flexlite 1, it was then adapted by Westcott into the Flex Mat and marketed toward a much larger market.
 And although many who own one have raved about it, you still don’t see a lot of Flex lights out there being used by everyday videographers.
 Why is that?

 It turns out it’s the little details that have held back many buyers from handing over their wallets (and their current lighting kits).
 But mostly the cost.
 With a diffusion screen and a battery, you're looking at over $1000 for a 1x1 flex light.
 Which is maybe not that much for a traditional light panel with heavy duty housing and advanced features, but it's harder to swallow when you know that a few ribbons of high CRI LEDs can be bought for $25.

-Fast forward a few years later, and now there’s Chinese Flex Lights that sell these cheap LED ribbons in flexible housings.
+Fast forward a few years later, and now there’s Chinese-made Flex Lights that sell these high-CRI LED ribbons in flexible housings made for photographers and videographers.
 Some even look remarkably like the original Aladdin and Westcott Flex.
-Sure, they don't have the build quality of an authentic Flex light, but they're much more affordable.
+Sure, maybe they don't have the build quality of an authentic Flex light, but they're much more affordable.
 So we decided to buy a few of them to try them out.
 And to our surprise, they’re actually pretty good.
 So now, the details.

 Flex Light: What it is and what it should be

 If you’ve followed this site for a bit, you may have read about our attempt to make a DIY Flex Light earlier this year.
 We figured it was worth a shot, even if we failed, just to learn a little about DIY electronics.